Harzsha/HarshaPortfolio/README.md

 # Harsha-Portfolio
-I have 5 years of experience developing systems, interfaces, bots, and technological solutions to make the web a better place.
-I am dedicated to writing and refactoring clean, reusable, and scalable code in `Angular, React, NodeJS and ExpressJS and sometimes in Python` applying good practices and development standards.
+        Over the pastfive years of experience, I've been actively involved in creating systems, interfaces, bots, and technological solutions to enhance the web.
+My focus is on writing and refining code that is clean, reusable, and scalable, following best practices and development standards.
+I specialize in  Angular, React, SQL and occasionally utilize .NET to contribute to elevating the overall quality of web development.

 Click the link below to open my portfolio.